The settings of an interactive module, such as title and pop up border colour, can be configured in the Settings palette.

 Specifies the width and height of the pop-up box in pixels.
 It is best practice to size the pop-up box to best fit its content.
 For example, if a more information box only contains two sentences, the height value should be reduced from 500 to around 200 (depending on the font size and formatting etc.).
 It is recommended that a pop-up box does not exceed a height of 500 or a width of 1000; this allows your pop-ups to display nicely on devices with smaller screens.

 Set the thickness and the colour of the border around the pop-up in pixels using the Border Size and Colour field.
-If no colour is set, the colour specified in the publication settings will be used as a default.
+If no colour is set, the colour specified in the document settings will be used as a default.

 Set the amount of whitespace between the content of the pop-up and the border.